titilambert/marathon/docs/docs/plugin.md

 ### Logging

 Marathon uses `slf4j` for logging.
 The dependency to this library is already available with the plugin interface package.
-If you use this logger classes, all log statement will be available in Marathon.
+If you use these logger classes, all log statement will be available in Marathon.

 ### Configuration

 Since the plugin mechanism in Marathon relies on the ServiceLoader, the plugin class has to implement a default constructor.
 To pass a certain configuration to the plugin, you can use whatever functionality you like.

-We build one optional way, that can be used by your plugin: If you implement the interface [PluginConfiguration](https://github.com/mesosphere/marathon/blob/master/plugin-interface/src/main/scala/mesosphere/marathon/plugin/plugin/PluginConfiguration.scala) than the configuration from the plugin descriptor is passed to every created instance of that plugin, before any other method is called.
+We built one optional way, that can be used by your plugin: If you implement the interface [PluginConfiguration](https://github.com/mesosphere/marathon/blob/master/plugin-interface/src/main/scala/mesosphere/marathon/plugin/plugin/PluginConfiguration.scala) then the configuration from the plugin descriptor is passed to every created instance of that plugin, before any other method is called.

 ## Plugin Descriptor